nmshd/documentation/_docs_integrate/migration-from-v6-to-v7.md

 - It will be possible to load items not only from truncated references, but also from other references.
   For this reason, the [Load item from reference]({% link _docs_use-cases/use-case-transport-load-item-from-reference.md %}) use case was already added in version 6 and the use case of loading an item from a truncated reference was marked as deprecated.
   It has now been deleted with the update to version 7.
-- Furthermore, the use cases of creating a Device, creating a Device onboarding [Token]({% link _docs_integrate/data-model-overview.md %}#token) and getting the Device onboarding information have been removed.
-  Instead, the use cases of [creating an empty Token]({% link _docs_use-cases/use-case-anonymous-create-empty-token.md %}) and [filling a Device onboarding Token with a new Device]({% link _docs_use-cases/use-case-transport-fill-device-onboarding-token-with-new-device.md %}) must be utilized.
-  As before, these are only used by the App and are not exposed as Connector routes.